Simone Biles: 2013

-Biles competed at the 2013 USA Gymnastics National Championships in August, where she was crowned the national all-around champion.
-Biles also won silver on all four individual events.
+Biles competed at the 2013 U.S. National Gymnastics Championships in August, where she was crowned the national all-around champion.
+Biles also won silver in all four individual events.
 After the USA Gymnastics National Championships, Biles was named to the Senior National Team and was invited to the qualifying camp for the 2013 World Artistic Gymnastics Championships in Texas.
 She was selected for the World Championships team.

-In October, Biles competed at the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium.
+In October, Biles competed at the 2013 World Championships in Antwerp, Belgium.
 She qualified first in the all-around, second to the vault final, sixth to the uneven bars final, fifth to the balance beam final, and first to the floor final, making her the first American gymnast to qualify to the all-around and all four event finals since Shannon Miller in 1991.
 Biles competed cleanly during the women's individual all-around and won the competition with a score of 60.216, almost a point ahead of silver medalist Ross, and almost a point and a half better than the bronze medalist, 2010 world all-around champion Aliya Mustafina.
+Biles subsequently had surgery for bone spurs in her right tibia, sidelining her for three weeks.

 At the age of 16, Biles became the seventh American woman and the first African American to win the world all-around title.
-In event finals, she won silver on the vault, behind defending world champion and Olympic silver medalist McKayla Maroney and ahead of 2008 Olympic gold medalist Hong Un Jong of North Korea; bronze on balance beam, behind Mustafina and Ross; and gold on the floor exercise, ahead of Italy's Vanessa Ferrari and Romania's Larisa Iordache.
+In the event finals, she won silver on the vault, behind defending world champion and Olympic silver medalist McKayla Maroney and ahead of 2008 Olympic gold medalist Hong Un Jong of North Korea; bronze on the balance beam, behind Mustafina and Ross; and gold on the floor exercise, ahead of Italy's Vanessa Ferrari and Romania's Larisa Iordache.
 She finished fourth in the uneven bars final, behind China's Huang Huidan, Ross, and Mustafina.